-Through the above processing, we get the expansion lines of lines and arcs, but these are splines.
-It is not reasonable for post-processing.
+After processing, we obtain expansion lines for both lines and arcs, but these lines are splines, which may not be ideal for post-processing.

-In the past, other development lines were projected to the two-dimensional environment according to the blanking direction, and then smoothly transformed into straight lines and arcs one by one, which took a lot of time.
+Previously, developers projected other construction lines onto the two-dimensional plane based on the blanking direction, and then transformed them smoothly into straight lines and arcs one by one.
+This method was time-consuming.

-At present, this new method of “small piece subdivision” has been officially adopted in some recent new products of our company.
+Our company has officially adopted the new method of “small piece subdivision” in some of our recent products.

-The oil groove holes of 9100, 8325 and other mesh covers are irregular curved surface special-shaped hole flanging.
+The oil groove holes of the mesh covers 9100, 8325, and others are irregular curved surface special-shaped hole flanging.

-The unfolding obtained by this method and the sheet metal parts obtained by trial production can meet the design requirements.
+We have obtained the unfolding through this method, and the sheet metal parts produced from the trial meet the design requirements.

-The whole process from product modeling to sheet metal unfolding can be completed in the same three-dimensional environment.
+The entire process, from product modeling to sheet metal unfolding, can be completed within the same three-dimensional environment.

-The mutual conversion between software is omitted, and there is no huge amount of calculation.
-The whole process is clear.
+We have eliminated the need for mutual conversion between software, and there is no significant calculation involved.
+The whole process is straightforward.

-The most important thing is that the simplified line obtained by this method is already the expansion line in space.
+The most significant advantage of this method is that the simplified line obtained is already the expansion line in space.

-In the AutoCAD environment, the expansion can only be processed on the plane, and the real expansion line can be obtained only by post projection conversion.
+While the AutoCAD environment can only process the expansion on the plane, the real expansion line can only be obtained through post-projection conversion.

-This new expansion method effectively avoids some unnecessary errors in the conversion process, and it is easier to ensure the quality of the expansion line.
+This new expansion method effectively eliminates unnecessary errors in the conversion process, making it easier to ensure the quality of the expansion line.

-It is believed that in the increasingly modern and high-end sheet metal industry, this new method of “small piece subdivision” will inevitably form a new trend and lead to the development of sheet metal parts in the future.
+We believe that this new method of “small piece subdivision” will inevitably form a new trend in the increasingly modern and high-end sheet metal industry, leading to the future development of sheet metal parts.